Glossary of Financial Aid Terms

 Book Money – Extra money that can be used to purchase books only after Tuition and Fees and Residential Fees (if applicable) are paid

-Cost of Attendance (COA) – The maximum amount of aid a student can receive (Includes Tuition, Room and Board, and other items such as books, loan fees, travel, and miscellaneous)
+Cost of Attendance (COA) – The maximum amount of aid a student can receive (Includes Tuition, Room and living expenses, and other items such as books, loan fees, travel, and miscellaneous)

-Dependent Student – A student that does not meet the requirement to be Independent.
+Dependent Student – A student who does not meet the requirement to be Independent.
 The FAFSA will require the use of parental information.

 Eligible Non-Citizen – A US Permanent Resident cardholder or someone who has an Arrival-Departure Card (I-94 with certain descriptions.
 This person can apply for financial aid.
 (Must have a social security number that is not “Valid for Work Only.”)